-Sri Lankan Allrounder Isuru Udana announced his retirement from international cricket, with immediate effect.
+Isuru Udana, the Sri Lankan Allrounder, on Saturday has officially announced his retirement from international cricket, effective immediately.

 “I believe the time has come for me to make way for the next generation of players,’’ said Udana whilst notifying his decision to Sri Lanka Cricket.

 ‘’It is with immense pride and passion, and unfathomable commitment that I have represented and served my country,’’ he added.